 However, I wouldn’t recommend using an important event as the opportunity to meet a metamour for the first time.
 It’s often better to get to know each other when there aren’t other distractions or people around.
 Try reaching out a few weeks in advance and seeing if they’d be up for having a coffee or a drink together first.
 This could take some of the pressure off on the day and means in the future, when you do see each other once or twice a year, you have already established this bond.

 I also think it’s a good idea to check in with each other during the week before any event.
 Be vulnerable with each other, especially if you’re feeling anxious or stressed, and talk about your expectations.
-This way, you’ll both be on the same page about how much hang time you’d like to have and if there’s some way you can support each other or your shared partner on the day.
+This way, you’ll both be on the same page about how much hang time you’d like to have and if there’s some way you can support each other or your mutual partner on the day.

 Kitchen table polyamory